 The main (green) sensor is currently at 22c (air source takes ages to reach full set temperature) and that is the sensor in use (aux in yellow is a fall-back).
 Humidity is for reference only – ultimately I’ll factor that into the heat supply as it generally FEELS a little warmer when the air is dry.

 Here below is the stat as it appears online (only via PIVPN, deliberately).
 The TOP green readout is high resolution but I’m only actually using integer resolution – why bother being SO accurate when the difference in temperatures is well over 1 degree from 1 metre above ground to 1.5m and from one side of the room to the other.
 There IS however a use for the more accurate reading, as turning the heat off when the stat reaches set temperature means it will only ever stay AT the set temperature for a few moments.
-Really need 0.5 degree overlap.

-Final colours will likely be more subtle – recommendations?
 And yes, the temperature does need to rise quite early in the morning – on really cold mornings there is a lot of lag with air source heating before radiators get up to full temperature.
 As you can see, the Nod-Red flow is getting way too big for one screen.
 Most likely now unreadable even on expanding but hopefully it will give you some idea.

 The actual physical stats are starting to look ok, would be better if I had a decent engraver.
 Below, stat4 on test minus it’s up-down buttons on my bench, working on USB and with it’s plastic screen protector still in place.
 Stat3 is boxed, running on its own internal mains power supply and in the house, getting the spouse-test.
 2 days without issues.

-And here is one of the “boxed” units… in my office which is always warmer than the house and therefore the worst place to test stats… this one now has buttons that light up when pressed.
+And here is one of the first “boxed” units… in my office which is always warmer than the house and therefore the worst place to test stats… this one now has buttons that light up when pressed.
 I just wish the buttons had an overhang.